kyegomez/Python-Package-Template/README.md

 # Docs
 We use MK docs.
 This repo comes with the zeta docs.
 All the docs configurations are already here along with the readthedocs configs.

-# Q&A

-## Why no cookiecutter?
-This is a template repo, it's meant to be used inside GitHub upon repo creation.

-## Why reinvent the wheel?

-There are several very good templates on GitHub, I prefer to use code we wrote instead of blinding taking the most starred template and having features we don't need.
-From experience, it's better to keep it simple and general enough for our specific use cases.

 # Tests
 `pytest`